SDK

 The glow

-Add preen-glow to <body> for the signature Preen hue — a radial wash rising from the bottom into the background.
+Add preen-glow to <body> for the signature Preen hue — a linear wash rising from the bottom into the background.
 Tune it with three variables:

 body {